Power of Local Hydro

 What Ontario’s Local Hydro Utilities Recommend

 We have our fingers on the pulse of what Ontarians need from their electricity system.
-The EDA encourages government and industry partners to:
+The EDA encourages decision-makers and industry partners to:

 • Commit to partnering with local hydro utilities when it comes to electricity policy that impacts our customers and our ability to serve them.